-Permitted Non-complying

-a.
-Non-compliance with permitted standard

-b.
-Any activity which discharges to the Council's reticulated wastewater network following the upgrades specified under (a), shall have a flow meter installed at the discharge point to the Council's reticulated network.
+Permitted Permitted Non-complying a.
+No activity shall discharge to the Council's reticulated wastewater network until the upgrade of the Avonhead sewer and Upper Riccarton Interceptor Sewer to provide capacity to accommodate wastewater flows from the Industrial Park Zone (Wairakei Road) into the Wairakei collector sewer.
+Non-compliance with permitted standard b.
+Any activity which discharges to the Council's reticulated wastewater network following the upgrades specified under (a) shall have a flow meter installed at the discharge point to the Council's reticulated network.